codeGROOVE-dev/r2r-docs/docs/concepts.md

     - If Slack and Goose are not configured, PRs appear in dashboard only
     - No active notifications

-!!! tip "Reducing Notification Noise"
+!!! tip "Reminder DMs"
-    The 65-minute Slack DM delay prevents spam when users are actively monitoring channels.
-Users who see the channel notification can act immediately without getting redundant DMs.
+    The 65-minute Slack DM is a reminder for people who missed the initial channel notification or were busy at that time.
+This ensures reviewers don't miss important PRs while avoiding immediate notification spam for those actively monitoring channels.

 ## Reviewer Assignment Algorithm